YTread Logo

 rest

-ing decade called the 1970s that some of us can remember well but most of you can't because he went around wrote a book on issues of American decline and then Joe the guy came to the big power soft power, which was a term that he coined in 2004 and this is one of these academic ideas that he took off and I think most of you probably heard about that, which was a degree since you're all here this afternoon power smooth smart power what kind of power the power get the power to lead the power of the future Joe has done in orange come back he is a great communicator and we are looking forward to what he has at all LSC friend and a very old friend of mine very kind to say
+ing decade called the 1970s, which some of us may remember well, but most of you don't, because he went around, wrote a book on how to lead on issues of American decline, and then Joe came along to the power. largely soft power, which was a term he coined in 2004 and this is one of those academic ideas that took off and I think most of you have probably heard of it, which was a degree since you're all here tonight. soft power smart power what kind of power power wins power to lead power of the future Joe has done it in orange returns he is a great communicator and we can't wait to see what he has in all LSC friend and a very old friend of mine nice to say

 global